finix-payments/finix-flex-docs-generator/sections/guide_push_to_card/create_recipient_identity/response.md

 {{create_recipient_identity_payouts_scenario_response}}
 ```

 Let's start with the first step by creating an `Identity` resource.
 Each `Identity` represents either a person or a business.
 We use this resource to associate cards and payouts.
 This structure makes it simple to manage and reconcile payment instruments and payout history.
-Accounting of funds is done using the Identity so it’s recommended to have an Identity per recipient of funds.
+Accounting of funds is done using the Identity so it's recommended to have an Identity per recipient of funds.
 Additionally, the Identity resource is optionally used to collect KYC information.

 #### HTTP Request